Planar orthogonal polynomials and boundary universality in the random normal matrix model: Algorithmic determination of the coefficients B-j-tau

 where

-The second family of operators is defined implicitly in the following Lemma, which is inspired by the theory of pseudodifferential operators.
+The second family of operators is defined implicitly in the following lemma, which turns explicit appearances of the parameter $l$ into differential operators.

-\begin{lem} Let $k$ be a non-negative integer.
-Then there exist partial differential operators $\Mop_k$ of order $2k$ with real-analytic coefficients, such that for any integer $l\geq 0$ and any function smooth function $f$ defined in a neighbourhood of $\T$, we have that
+\begin{lem} Let $k$ be a nonnegative integer.
+Then there exist partial differential operators $\Mop_k$ of order $2k$ with real-analytic coefficients, such that for any integer $l\geq 0$ and any function smooth function $f$ defined in a neighborhood of $\T$, we have that

 \end{lem}

 \begin{proof} We first observe that by integration by parts, multiplication by $l$ corresponds to applying the differential operator $\imag\partial_\theta$ inside the integral:

 From this it is immediate that the formula